teuben/teunix/docs/astronomy-on-ubuntu.md

 8. webex

 and maybe more, but these are the ones I've used at least ones.

+## Maintenance: keeping your disk space in check

+As time progresses, you will notice your root partition might fill up, and you don't want this to get to close to 0.
+A program such as **bleachbit** can help with this.
+Here are a few additional comments.

+### Slackspace on ext4

+If you were using a filesystem like ext4, it has a rather large default slackspace that root reserved.
+Try and setting it smaller, or even to 0.
+For example,

+      sudo tune2fs -m 0 /dev/nvme0n1p2

+Since the default is 5%, for a 1TB drive this releases 50GB to the user, probably you!

+### Remove unused programs by snap / flatpak

+      snap list
+      snap remove yakyak

+and

+      flatpak list
+      flatpak remove org.freedesktop.Platform

+### Applications that cache

+Check the size of your cache directories:

+      du -s /var/cache/apt /var/log ~/.cache

+The apt cache can be cleaned using:

+      sudo apt update
+      sudo apt clean
+      sudo apt autoremove
+      sudo apt autoclean

+For me the ~/.cache/pip is always huge, but your browser also tend to leave a lot of files here. cleanup as you see fit.
+Also note depending how you partitioned your drive space, these cache may be on different disks.

+      pip cache purge

+Keeping old kernels around can easily accumulate disk space.

+      sudo apt autoremove --purge

+      sudo apt install byobu
+      sudo purge-old-kernels

+Apart from standard Unix tools like find to check for large files, for example to find files larger than 1GB:

+      find $HOME -size +1G -exec ls -l '{}' \;

+there are some cool graphical applications to check which directories and files take up the most space. **k4dirstat**,  **qdirstat** and **baobab** use a treemapping style visualization to show the disk usage and can be an effective way to clean up your drive space.

+      sudo apt install k4dirstat qdirstat baobab -y

 # old stuff to be organized